How To Spot A Fake 1952 Topps Mickey Mantle Card

 Type Two – Missing Dot and Black Bat Marks

-This one was obviously reproduced as a ‘Type Two’ Mantle.
-I can personally see that this is a fake from a mile away.
-The pristine corners, the whiteness of the card..all a dead giveaway.
-But even if you aren’t that skilled in authenticating, you would be able to tell from two small nuances.
 That missing blue dot isn’t there.
 In addition, the black marks on the yellow bat are missing.
 Thus, this is a fake and notably a pretty bad one.
 If this one tricked you, go back and examine the two real cards!

 Type Two – No Noticeable Missing Print Marks

-Here’s a Type Two fake that’s a lot harder to authenticate.
-The dot appears to be there, although hard to decipher from the photo as to whether the card was edited to force he missing pixel or if it was printed that way..
 The bat has some noticeable scuff marks, which is odd, and could have been done to obscure some missing blocks of black on the bat.
-The card is perfectly centered as well, and for a lot of the fakes, the fronts are perfectly centered, while the backs are off-center (which is the case with this forgery).
-One of the biggest red flags would be with the corners which look as if they were artificially rounded, likely with some sandpaper; just doesn’t look like natural corner wear and tear for an 70+ year old card.
+The card is perfectly centered as well, and for many fakes, the fronts are perfectly centered while the backs are off-center (as is the case with this forgery).

 Dark Green Backgrounds

-Have seen a lot of fakes that have a darker green background as opposed to the the blue backgrounds seen on the originals.
-This one here was a recent eBay auction which duped an unsuspecting buyer.
 Not only is the background too dark, but there are other obvious warning signs.
-The front looks like it was intentionally ground down, likely with some sandpaper and the corners look like they were artificially aged as well.
-Whenever i see those sharp corner cuts like on that top left corner I always think it’s a fake.
-Just seems like a common trait among vintage card scammers.
+The front looks like it was intentionally ground down, likely with some sandpaper, and the corners look like they were artificially aged as well.

 Type One – Missing Bat Marks, Intentional Aging

-Here’s a Type One Mantle that is missing the black print marks on the bat.
-In addition, look at those scuffing marks on the card.
-It’s quite rare to see marks like that on a vintage card; certainly looks very intentional in my opinion.
-Plus those corners look very intentionally rounded.
-Note this card was listed for $5000 on eBay.
+It’s quite rare to see marks like that on a vintage card; it certainly looks very intentional in my opinion.
+Plus, those corners look very intentionally rounded.
+Note, this card was listed for $5000 on eBay.

-Watch Out for Mantle’s in Fake ‘Flips’
+Watch Out for Mantles in Fake ‘Flips’

-A lot of scammers will resort to replicating graded cards by doing either one of two things.
-Some will create fake holders and fake ‘flips’ (or labels) and insert a counterfeit card.
-In this case they will print an actual cert number on the flip, duping anyone that looks up the card’s cert number on any of the grading company websites.
-Some actually resort to cracking open legitimate cases of a real card, taking out the real card and replacing with a counterfeit.
+In this case, they will print an actual cert number on the flip, duping anyone who looks up the card’s cert number on any grading company’s website.
+Some actually resort to cracking open legitimate cases of a real card, taking out the real card, and replacing it with a counterfeit.

 So, not only do we have to look out for countless forgeries when looking at raw cards, we have to be on the lookout for fakes in PSA and SGC holders.
-The best thing you can do, even if buying a graded copy is to scour old auction listings for past sales to make sure that your card looks like the one that was sold prior to your transaction.
-I suggest checking out our counterfeit guide to also get some helpful tips for dealing with eBay sellers.

 Watch Out For Fake Miscut Mantles